dpcheng/Discourse/README.md

 - Engage in live chat
 - Add or choose between discussion topics
 - Create and join different channels
-- Start new direct messages that is private only to those invited by a current participant
+- Start new direct messages that are private only to those invited by a current participant

 ![Discourse direct messages page: discourse.chat][direct messages]